Ekin-Sen/Credit_Card_CSS/README.md

-# Credit_Card_CSS
+# Credit Card CSS
-A credit card designed using CSS
+* A credit card designed using CSS.